Including Signed Languages in Natural Language Processing: Towards Including Signed Languages in Natural Language Processing

-We thus urge the adoption of an \emph{efficient}, \emph{universal}, and \emph{standardized} method for tokenization of signed languages, all the while considering: to what degree can phonological units of signed languages be mapped to lexical units?
+We thus urge the adoption of an \emph{efficient}, \emph{universal}, and \emph{standardized} method for tokenization of signed languages, all the while considering: how do we define lexical units in signed languages? \cite{johnston1999defining, johnston2010archive} To what degree can phonological units of signed languages be mapped to lexical units?
 Should we model the articulators of signs separately or together?
 What are the cross-linguistic phonological differences to consider?
 To what extent can ideas used in automatic speech recognition be applied to signed languages?

 \paragraph{Syntactic Analysis} Part-of-speech (POS) tagging and syntactic parsing are fundamental to understand the meaning of words in context.
 Yet, no such linguistic tools for automatic syntactic analyses exist.
 To develop such tools, we must first define to what extent POS tagging and syntactic parsing for spoken languages also generalize to signed languages - do we need a new set of POS and dependency tags for signed languages?
+How are morphological features expressed?
 What are the annotation guidelines to create datasets on syntax?
 Can we draw on linguistic theories to design features and rules that perform these tasks?
 Are there typologically similar spoken languages for some signed languages we can perform transfer learning with?

-\paragraph{Named Entity Recognition (NER)} Recognizing named entities and finding relationships between them are highligh important in information retrieval and classification. \citet{bleicken-etal-2016-using} attempt NER in German Sign Language (DGS) to perform anonymization, but only do so indirectly, by either performing NER on the gold DGS gloss annotations and German translations or manually on the videos.
+\paragraph{Named Entity Recognition (NER)} Recognizing named entities and finding relationships between them are highly important components in information retrieval and classification.
+Named entities in signed languages can be produced by a fingerspelled sequence, a sign, or even through mouthing of the name while the referent is introduced through pointing. \citet{bleicken-etal-2016-using} attempt NER in German Sign Language (DGS) to perform anonymization, but only do so indirectly, by either performing NER on the gold DGS gloss annotations and German translations or manually on the videos.
 We instead propose NER in a fully automated fashion while considering, what are the visual markers of named entities?
 How are they introduced and referenced?
 How are relationships between them established?

 \paragraph{Coreference Resolution} Resolving coreference is crucial for language understanding.
 In signed languages, present referents, where the signer explicitly points to the entity in question, are relatively unambiguous.
 In contrast, non-present referents and classifiers are heavily grounded in the signing space, so good modeling of the spatial coherence in sign language is required.
 Evidence suggests that classic theoretical frameworks, such as discourse representation theory, may extend to signed languages \cite{steinbach2016drt}.
 We pose the following questions: to what extent can automatic coreference resolution of spoken languages be applied to signed languages?
 How do we keep track of referents in space?
 How can we leverage spatial relations to resolve ambiguity?